 The Oracle Solaris USB architecture includes the USBA 2.0 framework and USB client drivers.

 The USBA 2.0 framework is a service layer that presents an abstract view of USB devices to USBA-compliant client drivers.
 The framework enables USBA-compliant client drivers to manage their USB devices.
 The USBA 2.0 framework supports the USB 2.0 specification except for high speed isochronous pipes.
-For information on the USB 2.0 specification, see http://www.usb.org/home.
+For information about the USB 2.0 specification, see https://www.usb.org/.

 The USBA 2.0 framework is platform-independent.
 The Oracle Solaris USB architecture is shown in the following figure.
 The USBA 2.0 framework is the USBA layer in the figure.
 This layer interfaces through a hardware-independent host controller driver interface to hardware-specific host controller drivers.
 The host controller drivers access the USB physical devices through the host controllers they manage.